 Energized Eating for Working from Home

-In Ontario we’re over a year into the COVID-19 pandemic, and many of us have shifted to working from home.
+Since the start of the COVID-19 pandemic, many of us have shifted to working from home.
 While it has been a challenging transition, for many of us it has meant a shorter commute, more flexible work hours, and even more time spent with family.
 Plus, there has also been the added bonus of having food literally at your fingertips all day!

 Unfortunately, having food this close at hand has had previously stringent three-meals-a-day-ers grazing all day, and emotional eaters endlessly snacking through the afternoons.
 Having unfettered access to the fridge and pantry can be a challenge for those who have previously brown-bagged it.
 However, as a registered dietitian with over 20 years of experience, I believe that you can work from home and still enjoy the perks of that open access kitchen.
 The secret is in pre-planning your day.
 Notice I didn’t say pre-plan for the entire week, which can be unrealistic, especially as we are already maxed out balancing home schooling our kids, feeding them and ourselves, while getting our own work done.

 I have to admit that I didn’t make this a priority for the first few months of lockdown, and it showed.
 But now that I am working full-time and my three young kids are learning at home it’s a must-do, every weekday, in order for things to run smoothly.
 And if you’re struggling with making sure both you and your kids are getting balanced snacks and meals, focusing on preparing a snack or two or lunches to have at the ready the next day can make all the difference.
 Either way, doing a little daily make-ahead can help keep your energy consistent throughout the day a priority!